-Clinical trials involve the evaluation of the product in healthy volunteers or, as may be the case with our potential products, in a small number of patients under the supervision of a qualified physician.
-Clinical trials are conducted in accordance with protocols that detail the objectives of the study, the parameters to be used to monitor safety and the efficacy criteria to be evaluated.
-Any product administered in a U.S. clinical trial must be manufactured in accordance with clinical Good Manufacturing Practices, or cGMP, determined by the FDA.
+Clinical trials involve the evaluation of the product in healthy volunteers or, in a small number of patients under the supervision of a qualified physician.
+Clinical trials are conducted in accordance with protocols that detail the objectives of the study, steps to monitor safety and the efficacy criteria to be evaluated.
+Any product administered in a U.S. clinical trial must be manufactured in accordance with clinical Good Manufacturing Practices, or cGMP, which the FDA determines.
 Each protocol is submitted to the FDA as part of the IND.
-The protocol for each clinical study must be approved by an independent Institutional Review Board, or IRB, at the institution at which the study is conducted and the informed consent of all participants must be obtained.
+An independent Institutional Review Board, or IRB, at the institution at which the study is conducted must approve the protocol for each clinical study and obtain the informed consent of all participants.
 The IRB will consider, among other things, the existing information on the product, ethical factors, the safety of human subjects, the potential benefits of the therapy and the possible liability of the institution.